Best No-Monthly-Fee Home Security Systems

 Equipment Costs Packages starting at $249.96 Monitoring Options Professional and DIY Monthly Monitoring Costs Starts at $21.99 per month Contract Lengths Month-to-month Installation Options DIY or professional Smart Platform Integration Alexa and Google Home SimpliSafe Overview

-SimpliSafe used to position itself as the go-to option for DIY home security.
+We found SimpliSafe’s devices were very easy to set up SimpliSafe used to position itself as the go-to option for DIY home security.
 Recently, the company has started advanced monitoring services.
 But if you’re not interested in those, you should know that SimpliSafe is still fairly true to its DIY roots.
-The installation was a breeze, taking less than an hour to set up our entire security system.
+The installation was a breeze, taking less than an hour to set up my entire security system.
 The most difficult part was deciding where to put each device.
-Once the system was up, we were able to remotely arm our system and self-monitor our home using live video feeds.
+Once the system was up, we were able to remotely arm and self-monitor the system using the mobile app.

 >> Check Out: Our Roundup of the Best Home Security Systems